 As part of the PhD programme, you are required to be part of other research environments outside SDU.
 See Section 7(2), No. 3 of the Ministerial Order on PhD programmes.
-The change of environment is a compulsory part of your PhD programme, as it allows you to participate in other research environments and to create national and/or international for the benefit of your future career.
+The change of environment is a compulsory part of your PhD programme, as it allows you to participate in other research environments and to create national and/or international networks for the benefit of your future career.

 The PhD School recommends that you, as a PhD student, spend an extended continuous period (3-6 months) in another research environment, preferably abroad for the sake of the international level of your PhD programme.
 Your change of environment should be planned so that it enables you to carry out your research and possibly attend courses during your stay.